First Holiday at Home

 To keep everything organized and turn out a great meal for your scheduled time, we offer this holiday meal countdown.
 But here are some main points to keep in mind:

-3. On Wednesday you can start working on some of your side dishes, like stuffing and vegetables dishes, or make a dessert.
+- On Wednesday (at the latest( you can start working on some of your side dishes, like stuffing and vegetables dishes, or make a dessert.
 If you wait to make everything on Thursday, it might be overwhelming.

-4. On the big day – Figure out what time you want to serve dinner and then count backwards for when you need to get the turkey in the oven.
+- On the big day – Figure out what time you want to serve dinner and then count backwards for when you need to get the turkey in the oven.
 Allow time for the turkey to rest (about 45 minutes).
-This is when you’ll make your gravy, reheat some of the sides you made the day before, and finish your mashed potatoes.
+This is when you’ll make your gravy, reheat some of the sides you made the day before, steam some veggies, put together a fresh salad, and finish your mashed potatoes.
 This will be the busiest time of the day!
 So make sure the table is already set and all your serving dishes and utensils are out, and your beverages are ready so you won’t have to run around accomplishing those tasks.

 After the Meal